On the Inference (In-)Security of Vertical Federated Learning: Efficient Auditing against Inference Tampering Attack: Defense Evaluation

-We implement the prototype of \method and evaluate the performance on a server with NVIDIA RTX 4070ti super, Intel 9700KF, 32GB of memory, PyTorch 2.1, and CUDA driver 12.0.
-The SGX module is developed in C++ using the Eigen 3.2.10 library and compiled by Intel SGX SDK 2.23 and GCC 11.4.0.
-We provide the artifact at \url{https://anonymous.4open.science/r/VeFIA}.
+\myparagraph{Implementation.} We implemented \method on the same platform as Sec.~\ref{subsec:attack_eval_setup}.
+The TEE module is developed in C++ using the Eigen 3.2.10 library and compiled by Intel SGX SDK 2.23 (Intel-supported TEE) and GCC 11.4.0.